tomatyss/notter/README.md

 ## Project Structure

-Notter is built with a modern tech stack:

-- **Frontend**: React with TypeScript for the user interface
-- **Backend**: Rust with Tauri for native functionality
-- **Storage**: Local file system for storing notes as regular text files
+The application is written entirely in Rust.
+The user interface is implemented with [egui](https://github.com/emilk/egui) so the whole program can run without any web stack.
+Notes are stored as regular text files on your file system.

 ### Key Components